I7-Examples/Bronze/docs/source.txt

 Before touching a direction, try touching the generic surroundings instead.
 Before pushing or pulling a direction, try pushing the generic surroundings instead.
 Instead of smelling the generic surroundings, try smelling the location.
 Instead of listening to the generic surroundings, try listening to the location.

 Rule for supplying a missing noun while searching:
-	change the noun to the generic surroundings.
+	now the noun is the generic surroundings.

 Instead of searching the generic surroundings: try hinting roomily about the location.
 Instead of hinting about the generic surroundings: try hinting roomily about the location.